mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

 ## Multiple Push Notification Providers
-Cordial SDK also supports multiple push notification providers if your application uses `UserNotifications` framework.
+Cordial SDK supports multiple push notification providers in your app if the app uses `UserNotifications` framework (available since iOS 10).

-Multiple push notification providers you need to read this literally.
-It is an ability to simultaneously uses several notification providers.
-This lets your application configure by itself for push notifications and displays and tracks notifications from Cordial when they are manually passed in by the app.
-The main logic to do it is simply send notification token to the Cordial backend and use specific piece of code in several parts of your application to send notification payload data to Cordial SDK when it needed.
+It allows to use several notification providers in a single app simultaneously.
+This requires your application to configure itself for push notifications and let Cordial SDK display and track notifications that were sent by Cordial.
+To allow Cordial SDK to display and track push notifications sent by Cordial, the application should send APNS token to Cordial SDK once received and use a specific piece of code shown below in several parts of your application.

-By default Cordial SDK setted up as the only one push notification source for your application.
-This behavior can be changed through variable `pushesConfiguration` with can take one of the two params `SDK` or `APP`.
-In order to enable multiple notification providers support pass `APP` value to  `CordialApiConfiguration.pushesConfiguration` and call it from `AppDelegate.didFinishLaunchingWithOptions`:
+By default Cordial SDK is set up as the only push notification provider for your application.
+This behavior can be changed using `pushesConfiguration` option which can take one of the two values `SDK` or `APP`.
+In order to enable multiple notification providers set `CordialApiConfiguration.pushesConfiguration` to `APP` and call it from `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___